santiag0m/blog/_posts/2026-04-20-kronecker-structure-in-composed-convolutions.md

 The top two rows show sequential convolution (input → $$W_1$$ → intermediate → $$W_2$$ → output).
 The bottom row shows a single convolution with $$W_2 \otimes W_1$$ applied directly to the input.
 The outputs are identical.

-**The virtual matrix that maps input pixels to network output has Kronecker structure by construction.** It follows directly from what composed convolutions are.
+The virtual matrix that maps input pixels to network output therefore has Kronecker structure by construction, which follows directly from composing convolutional layers rather than from any design choice.

 ## What About ReLU?